freenas/freenas-docs/userguide/storage.rst

 account pending changes.
 While pending changes are generally accounted for within a few seconds, disk changes do not necessarily guarantee that the space usage information is updated immediately.

+.. tip:: Space used by individual snapshots can be seen by running :samp:`zfs list -t snapshot` from :ref:`Shell`.

 **Refer** indicates the amount of data accessible by this dataset, which may or may not be shared with other datasets in the pool.
 When a